Somali Mythology

 Mythology in POP Culture

-• Sphinx - In Greek mythology, the Sphinx is a creature with the body of a lion and the head of a human.
+• Minotaur - In Greek mythology, the Minotaur is a creature with the head of a bull and the body of a man that was said to live in the Labyrinth.